Philosophy, Computing, and Artificial Intelligence

 and the beliefs

-You deal with the emergency appropriately
+I deal with the emergency appropriately

 if you get help

-You get help if you alert the driver
+I get help if you alert the driver

 This program functions as the "knowledge" the agent brings to bear on the situation.
 If the agent observes an emergency, his observation will trigger the antecedent

 If there is an emergency, then I deal with the emergency appropriately